HomeBlog Home

 Some buyers consider waiving the inspection to make their offer more attractive.
 This may help you stand out in a hot real estate market.
 However, waiving your inspection is risky.
 You could miss serious repairs or costly issues that are not easy to spot.

 Always talk to your Realtor before waiving any inspection.
-This decision needs careful thought, and an experienced real estate expert can help you weigh the risks based on the condition and age of the home.
+This decision requires careful thought, and an experienced real estate expert can help you weigh the risks based on the home's condition and age.
 For many buyers, a thorough inspection offers vital peace of mind before closing the deal.

 12. Remove the Financing Contingency